Celiamf/JS-Master_OOP_Calculator/README.md

 This is a working (yay!) calculator developed with ES6 objects for the "Master in JS" Udemy course (OOP module).

-Launch index.html in local server.
+Clone repo & launch index.html in local server to see it working.